Kingxukai/linux/Documentation/admin-guide/blockdev/drbd/figures.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ..
-The here included files are intended to help understand the implementation
+The here included files are intended to help understand the woke implementation

 Data flows that Relate some functions, and write packets
 ========================================================